 Google's share price closed on Monday at an all-time high of $749.38, breaking the previous record that the king of search set in 2007.
 Google's recent surge in the stock market (which continued early Tuesday) capped a years-long comeback from the dark days of 2009, when its share price fell below $300.
 Google has regained its former glory without an iPhone 5-like publicity extravaganza, and despite its well-publicized stumbles in social media.
 (Google+ anyone?)
 And the company could reach still loftier heights.
 "We're now back at the peak," said Citigroup analyst Mark Mahaney.
 "And we believe Google shares can rise materially higher over the next 12 months."
 So why is Google looking so good to investors?
 Here, four theories:

-"Google has been raking in cash from mobile and web advertisements," says Eric Abent at SlashGear.
+1. Google is making a pile of money "Google has been raking in cash from mobile and web advertisements," says Eric Abent at SlashGear.
 Advertisers see Google's search engine as the ideal platform for hooking up users with the products they want.
 Google's Android smartphone operating system is also a lucrative revenue stream and it's only getting more popular.
 Indeed, Android "gained a whopping 68 percent share of the global smartphone market during the second quarter," says Hibay Yousuf at CNN.

-"Google is extremely well situated against most of the major trends" in the internet economy, such as mobile, video, and cloud computing, says Mahaney.
+2. And Google has fingers in the right pies "Google is extremely well situated against most of the major trends" in the internet economy, such as mobile, video, and cloud computing, says Mahaney.
 "The one big miss is social, but even there Google has a play with Google+."
 In addition, CEO Larry Page "has moved aggressively to pare the company's sprawling portfolio of products, eliminating projects involving green energy and health" that were unprofitable, say Alexei Oreskovic and Gerry Shih at Reuters.

 3. Facebook isn't the threat it once wasFacebook and other younger social media companies "came to the public markets amid sky-high expectations during the past year, but have fallen out of favor on concerns about their future business prospects," say Oreskovic and Shih.
 Facebook's inability to satisfy investors with a sustainable revenue model only makes Google's proven businesses seem more attractive.
 And while Facebook CEO Mark Zuckerberg has floated the idea of focusing on search, it's unclear whether a Facebook-centric search can compete with Google's vast reach.

-Since the launch of the iPhone 5, Apple has come under a hail of criticism for its decision to drop Google Maps from its iOS 6 operating platform and replace it with the inferior Apple Maps.
+4. Apple just made a rare stumble Since the launch of the iPhone 5, Apple has come under a hail of criticism for its decision to drop Google Maps from its iOS 6 operating platform and replace it with the inferior Apple Maps.
 It turns out that making a trustworthy maps app is no easy task, and "it doesn't take a rocket scientist to know that once your company and products start getting discussed a lot, people are going to take notice," says Drew Olanoff at TechCrunch.
 Google's stock also likely got an additional boost from rumors that Google Maps will soon go on sale at the iPhone App Store.